skyduck0205/dummy-api-server/README.md

 ### Create an API

 Click the "Add API" button on the bottom-right of the web console, choose a method, fill the path and create at least one response to create a new API.
+Note that you should avoid creating APIs with `/_ds` as the path prefix.
+It is reserved for the management APIs of the Dummy API Server.

 #### API Path with URL Parameters